 After the brackets are made, cut the conduit pipe to the length you determined in the first step.

-SIDE NOTE: If you need a curtain rod longer than 10ft use 1/2″ set-screw coupling to attach pieces of conduit pipe together.
-This fitting is a fantastic way to save money on a long curtain rod.
+SIDE NOTE: If you need a curtain rod longer than 10 ft, use a 1/2″ set-screw coupling to attach pieces of conduit pipe together.
+This fitting is a great way to save money on a long curtain rod.

 To cut the conduit pipe, use a metal pipe cutter or a hacksaw.
 I would recommend the metal pipe cutter because it gives you a straight, smooth cut.

-TIP: Use a metal file after to make the pipe not so sharp.
+TIP: Use a metal file after to smooth out the sharp edges of the pipe.

-Next spray paint the curtain rods, brackets, and anchor screws (the ones to secure the bracket to the wall) on an old sheet or cardboard box.
+Next, spray paint the curtain rods, brackets, and anchor screws (the ones that secure the bracket to the wall) on an old sheet or cardboard box.

 SIDE NOTE: You will need two screws per bracket.

-TIP: Use an egg carton, pushing the screws through, to hold them in place while spray painting.
+TIP: Using an egg carton, push the screws through to hold them in place while spray painting.

 Also, I like to use a spray grip accessory, and I recommend two coats of paint per side.
 Remember to follow the instructions on the can.

-Now you’re ready to install the curtain rod brackets to the wall then place the curtain rod in place.
+Finally, you can install the curtain rod brackets to the wall and set the curtain rod in place.

-If you are not sure exactly how to hang a curtain or the hardware, see my post on how to hang a curtain which explains everything.
+And if you are not sure how to hang a curtain or the hardware, see my post on how to hang a curtain to guide you through the next step.

 And that’s how to create DIY curtain rods and curtain rod brackets.
 I hope this tutorial helps you update the feel of your room and boosts your home decor.